 ProKinetics Natural Body Balance Insoles. $60, 4.0 stars.
 Costs less than a one-hour massage in most places.
 For people with Morton’s foot (a common condition where the second metatarsal is longer than the first metatarsal, which can cause postural issues over time).
-Keeps your feet from pronating with each step.
-When I first started wearing these in my shoes, right away I felt more stable, like the weight of my upper body on my hips was finally in just the right place.
-If you have this foot condition and you have sore joints or muscles, alignment problems, neck pain, back pain, jaw problems, head forward posture, and other musculoskeletal issues, it’s well worth your while to try these to see if you can get some relief.
-Google Morton’s foot if you want to learn more about it.
+Keeps your feet from pronating each time your foot rolls forward.
+When I first started wearing these in my shoes, I quickly felt more stable.
+If you have this foot condition and you have musculoskeletal issues, it’s well worth your while to try these to see if you can get some relief.
+Google Morton’s foot to learn more about it.

 SacroWedgy. $35, 3.6 stars.
 For people with low back and/or hip pain, pelvic girdle tension, or pain or numbness radiating down the legs, try the SacroWedgy.
-Place it under your sacrum while lying on your back.
-Rest for 20 minutes.
+Place it under your sacrum while lying on your back, and rest for 20 minutes.
 You’ll feel relief from tension you probably didn’t even know you had.
-Read the comments on Amazon because it doesn’t help with all low back/hip issues, but about 60% of those who tried it gave it 4 or 5 stars, and maybe it will help you.
+Reading the comments on Amazon shows it doesn’t help with all low back/hip issues, but about 60% of those who tried it gave it 4 or 5 stars.
 Smaller women and women with narrow hips may find the male version fits better.
-It’s the same as for females, only longer, narrower, and blue.

 The Spine Aligner.
 5 stars on Amazon.
 This tool does wonders for backs that feel twinge-y, stiff, or tender.
-Place it under your spine when lying on a bed so that the two inner knobs straddle the spaces between two vertebrae.
+Place it under your spine when lying on a bed so that the two inner knobs straddle the spaces between two vertebrae at the bottom of your shoulder blades.
 Lying on it lets gravity do the work as it presses into your back.
-When that first area feels relieved, roll it down the next pair of vertebrae.
-You can release back stiffness from between your scapulae all the way down to your sacrum.
-Use the end knobs under your glutes and roll the serrated parts under your feet.
+When the first area feels relieved, roll it down the next pair of vertebrae, working down to your sacrum.

 The Stick. $34 with shipping, 5 stars.
 Fantastic for rolling out your own tight calf muscles!
 Can also be used on forearms on a flat solid surface with a partner doing the rolling.
-Be sure to turn your palms both down and up.
 Also: use it on your quadriceps, hamstrings, IT band, gluteals, upper traps, and more.
 Much more portable than a foam roller and does a super job.

-Therapeutica Sleeping Pillow. $74-109, depending on size (comes in 5 sizes based on shoulder width), 4.1 stars.
-Designed by a chiropractor and an ergonomic designer, this pillow will serve you well if you sleep on your left side, right side, and/or back.
-It keeps your neck vertebrae aligned with your thoracic vertebrae, relieving and preventing problems that can accrue over time from poor habitual sleeping positions.
-Also designed to relieve TMJ pain.
-It can take a week or two to adjust to it.
+Therapeutica Sleeping Pillow. $74-109, comes in 5 sizes, 4.1 stars.
+Designed by a chiropractor and an ergonomic designer, this pillow works if you sleep on your left side, right side, and/or back.
+It keeps your neck vertebrae aligned with your thoracic vertebrae, relieving and preventing problems that can accrue over time from poor sleeping positions.
+Also can relieve TMJ pain.
 Measure shoulder width before ordering!
-I love my Therapeutica sleeping pillow, and it’s wonderful to wake up every day with a neck that feels great.
-Comes with a 5-year warranty.
+5-year warranty.

 The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief, 3rd edition, by Clair Davies and Amber Davies, 2013. $15, 4.7 stars.
 Written for lay people to use when chronic pain that doesn’t respond to regular massage is caused by trigger points.
 (Also, many massage therapists use and value this book.)
 For ease of use, you can take it to a print shop and have it coil-bound for about $5 so it will lie open and flat while you’re using it.
 Be sure to get the 3rd edition as it’s significantly easier to use than previous versions.
-You may want to purchase a backnobber (see second item in this section) to work on those hard-to-reach trigger points.
+You may also want to purchase a backnobber (see second item in this section).

 I prefer buying supplements that I know have gone through some quality control process.
 A lot remains to be done in the area of testing, labeling, and quality control in the supplement world, but this is the system we have now.
 These brands are sold in Whole Foods, which employs supplement buyers to ensure they sell high-quality supplements from reputable brands.
 I also recommend reading reviews on Amazon.